 If the whole of the floating ice shelf breaks into icebergs, what will be left is a cliff of ice whose shape makes it especially vulnerable to runaway collapse.
 The seafloor underneath the glacier slopes downward as it goes inland- called a “retrograde slope”- and the ice sitting on top of it gets thicker.
-If the Thwaites glacier retreats far enough inland and reaches a certain thickness, it will start collapsing under its own weight.
-Once this starts, ice cliff modeling suggests, there may not be anything to stop it.
+If the Thwaites glacier retreats far enough inland and reaches a certain thickness, it will start to collapse under its own weight.
+Once this starts, ice cliff modelling suggests, there may not be anything to stop it.

 Thwaites Glacier is losing ice faster and faster, and the process seems to be accelerating; over the past three decades, the amount of ice flowing out of Thwaites and its neighbouring glaciers has nearly doubled.

-The glacier is more than 191 000sq km and is particularly susceptible to the climate crisis.
+The glacier is more than 191 000 sq km and is particularly susceptible to the climate crisis.
 Rob Larter, marine geophysicist and UK principal investigator for the Thwaites Glacier Project at the British Antarctic Survey, said “it is the most vulnerable place in Antarctica,” with large portions deteriorating and breaking off.

-David Vaughan, director of science at the British Antarctic Survey, stressed that if the Thwaites glacier continues to deteriorate at its current rate, it could be responsible for tens of centimeters of sea level rise by the end of the century.
+David Vaughan, director of science at the British Antarctic Survey, stressed that if the Thwaites glacier continues to deteriorate at its current rate, it could collapse and be responsible for tens of centimetres of sea level rise by the end of the century.
 “That doesn’t sound like much, but it is,” Vaughan noted, “it is not about the sea coming up the beach slowly over 100 years – it is about one morning you wake up, and an area that has never been flooded in history is flooded.”